 Long running jobs must be run through the job queue.
 Per University policy, users may not monopolize any resource.
 If you need dedicated access to hardware for a particular experiment, contact the HPCf staff beforehand to arrange exclusive access.
 Jobs found to monopolize hardware or network resources, or out of queue, may be killed by staff without warning.
 Repeated violations may result in the termination of the account.

 The HPCf cluster, Boqueron, is not meant to provide reliable long-term storage.
-We do our best to keep users’ data safe, but by making use of the HPCf cluster, users agree that they are the ones ultimately responsible for keeping their own data safe, including keeping their own backups outside of HPCf systems.
+We do our best to keep users’ data safe, but by making use of the HPCf cluster (and HPCf systems in general), users agree that they are the ones ultimately responsible for keeping their own data safe, including keeping their own backups outside of HPCf systems.
 Also, the /work directory in Boqueron is specifically built for performance and not for reliability.
 As such, data in users’ /work directory is not and will not be backed up.
 Users should not keep anything that they are not willing to lose inside their /work directory.

 Software Licenses Policy